-Agricultural expansion was calculated by the Environmental Working Group using the USDA NASS (National Agricultural Statistics Service) Cropland Data Layer (CDL) for crop years 2008 (56m), 2009 (56m), 2010 (30m), & 2011 (30m).
+\Agricultural expansion was calculated by the Environmental Working Group using the USDA NASS (National Agricultural Statistics Service) Cropland Data Layer (CDL) for crop years 2008 (56m), 2009 (56m), 2010 (30m), & 2011 (30m).

-The &S% YfglcbcZhYSenate Farm Bill kci X continue to subsidize 60% of crop insurance premiums, further incentivizing production on unproductive and often environmentally sensitive lands.
+The Senate Farm Bill continues to subsidize 60% of crop insurance premiums, further incentivizing production on unproductive and often environmentally sensitive lands.
 In the past, farmers receiving crop insurance subsidies were required to take basic conservation measures to protect soil, water and wildlife but these requirements were removed in the 1996 Farm Bill and were still missing in the draft Senate bill until an amendment restored these requirements.
-The Z ''GYDUYCLEYXHYCONSERVATION COMPLIANCE AND BILL.
+The conservation compliance amendment passed and is now included in the Senate's version of the Farm Bill.